Fauci says Trump should push supporters to get covid vaccine after ‘disturbing’ poll results show they won’t

-Fauci, director of National Institute of Allergy and Infectious Diseases, called the poll results “so disturbing” when presented with them Sunday on NBC’s “Meet the Press.”
+Fauci, the director of the National Institute of Allergy and Infectious Diseases, called the poll results “so disturbing” when presented with them Sunday on NBC News’s “Meet the Press.”

 “How such a large proportion of a certain group of people would not want to get vaccinated merely because of political consideration, it makes absolutely no sense,” Fauci told host Chuck Todd.
 “And I’ve been saying that for so long.
-We’ve got to dissociate political persuasion from what’s common sense, no-brainer public health things.”
+We’ve got to dissociate political persuasion from what’s common-sense, no-brainer public health things.”

-As he has for weeks, Fauci touted the effectiveness of the three coronavirus vaccines available to U.S. adults, and emphasized the history of vaccines rescuing society from infectious diseases like smallpox, polio and measles.
+As he has for weeks, Fauci touted the effectiveness of the three coronavirus vaccines available to U.S. adults, and emphasized the history of vaccines rescuing society from infectious diseases such as smallpox, polio and measles.

 “What is the problem here?
 This is a vaccine that is going to be lifesaving for millions of people.
 How some groups would not want to do it for reasons that I just don’t understand,” Fauci told Todd.

 Fauci’s alarm mirrored that of other public health experts who have voiced concern about whether the United States can reach herd immunity through vaccines, which they believe could be when between 70 and 85 percent of the population is inoculated.
-While messaging on vaccine safety has been focused on possible hesitancy among certain racial groups, recent polling suggests the divide could be greater between political groups
+While messaging on vaccine safety has been focused on possible hesitancy among certain racial groups, recent polling suggests the divide could be greater between political groups.

-Trump, who has pushed people to give him credit for the vaccine, did tell the crowd at the Conservative Political Action Conference last month, “Everybody, go get your shot.”
+Trump, who has pushed people to give him credit for the vaccines, did tell the crowd at the Conservative Political Action Conference last month: “Everybody, go get your shot.”
 Earlier this month, Trump’s office revealed that the former president had received a vaccine in January before leaving the White House but did not publicize it.

 However, Trump did not participate in a recent public service announcement by the Ad Council that featured all of the other living former presidents encouraging Americans to get vaccinated, an omission Fauci said was “puzzling.”